Frequently Asked Questions

 A written report is issued at the end of the Autumn and Summer terms.
-This report contains a comment on each aspect of your child’s education including a comment from the teachers that take them for specialist subjects eg drama and gym.
-Click here to see an example of this report.
-A verbal report is at the end of every term.
+This report contains a comment on each aspect of your child’s education including a comment from the teachers that take them for specialist subjects e.g. drama and gym.
+A verbal report is given at the end of every term.

 22. What opportunities do I have to discuss my child’s progress with their teacher?

-At the end of each term a parent teacher evening is held so that you can have the opportunity to view the children’s work and discuss their progress with their teacher.
-During the term you are welcome to arrange a meeting with your teacher if it is required.
-You can also email your teacher via your child’s class page.
+Towards the end of each term a parent teacher week is held so that you can have the opportunity to view the children’s work and discuss their progress with their teacher.
+During the term you are welcome to arrange a meeting with your teacher if it is required

 23. Where do I go to drop my child off in the morning?

 In the mornings children must be taken in their classroom and handed over to a member of staff.
-You must also sign your child in.
-Class lists are situated at the door to baby nursery, in the messy play area on the garden floor and in the foyer of the ground floor.
-If your child attends breakfast club then they should be taken into the baby nursery and handed over to a member of staff there.
+If your child attends breakfast club then they should be taken to the Garden Floor and handed over to a member of staff there.

 24. Where do I go to collect my child in the afternoons?

-In baby nursery you should wait in the vestibule inside the first door at the bottom of the stairs and your child’s key worker will bring them out to you.
-In the garden floor in School House you should wait in the front classroom at the bottom of the stairs.
-On the ground floor you should wait in the hall immediately inside the black door.
+If your child is in the baby room or garden floor you should wait in the messy play room at the bottom of the stairs.
+On the ground floor you should wait in the hall immediately inside the red door.
 Pre-prep children can be collected from their classroom at the end of the school day and afterwards on the ground floor.

 25. My child cries when I drop him in the morning- what is the best thing for me to do?